saraiee17/saraiee17/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

-My name is Sarai (Sa-da-ee) Escobar and I am a dog enthusiast, rock climber, and nurse turned web developer.
+My name is Sarai (Sa-da-ee) Escobar and I am a dog enthusiast, rock climber, and a dedicated && curious web developer.